Mastering the Unattended Oracle Install: A Guide to Silent Oracle 19c Client Installation

 ./runInstaller -silent -responseFile /path/to/my_response_file.rsp

-- If you’ve specified a log location in your response file, you can also tail the log file to monitor the installation in real-time:
+• Log File (Optional): If you specified a LOG_LOCATION in your response file, you can tail the log file for real-time monitoring:

 tail -f /path/to/log_location/client_install.log

-- Once the installer has completed the installation process, it might provide paths to scripts that need to be run as the root user to finalize the installation.
-Make sure to execute these scripts if prompted.
+• Root Scripts: If prompted, the installer will provide paths to scripts that need to be run as the root user to finalize the installation.
+Make a note of these paths.

 Step 7 – Run the Root Scripts: